Laser Doppler imaging

-Laser Doppler imaging (LDI) is an imaging method that uses a laser beam to scan live tissue.
-When the laser light reaches the tissue, the moving blood cells generate doppler components in the reflected (backscattered) light.
+Laser Doppler imaging (LDI) is an imaging method that uses a laser beam to image live tissue.
+When the laser light reaches the tissue, the moving blood cells generate Doppler components in the reflected (backscattered) light.
 The light that comes back is detected using a photodiode that converts it into an electrical signal.
-Then the signal is processed to calculate a signal that is proportional to the tissue perfusion in the scanned area.
+Then the signal is processed to calculate a signal that is proportional to the tissue perfusion in the imaged area.
 When the process is completed, the signal is processed to generate an image that shows the perfusion on a screen.

-The laser doppler effect was first used to measure microcirculation by Stern M.D. in 1975.
-And it is used widely in medicine, some representative research work about it are these:
+The laser Doppler effect was first used to measure microcirculation by Stern M.D. in 1975.
+It is used widely in medicine, some representative research work about it are these:

-Use in Ophthalmology
+Use in ophthalmology

 The eye offers a unique opportunity for the non-invasive exploration of cardiovascular diseases.
 LDI by digital holography can measure blood flow in the retina and choroid.
 In particular, the choroid is a highly vascularized tissue supplying the retinal pigment epithelium and photoreceptors.
 Yet investigating the anatomy and flow of the choroid remains challenging.
 LDI provides high-contrast visualization of local blood flow in choroidal vessels in humans, with a spatial resolution comparable to state-of-the-art indocyanine green angiography.
 Differences in blood pressure drive the flow of blood throughout the circulation.
 The rate of mean blood flow depends on both blood pressure and the hemodynamic resistance to flow presented by the blood vessels.
 LDI can enable mapping of the local arterial resistivity index, and the possibility to perform unambiguous identification of retinal arteries and veins on the basis of their systole-diastole variations, and reveal ocular hemodynamics in human eyes.